alexander-bach/Thesis/Chapter 5/README.md

-Chapter 5: Grassy Field Margins Revisited: Long-term Development of Taxonomic and Functional Diversity of Spiders in Intensively Used Agricultural Landscapes in Western Germany
+<b>Chapter 5: Grassy Field Margins Revisited: Long-term Development of Taxonomic and Functional Diversity of Spiders in Intensively Used Agricultural Landscapes in Western Germany
-Overview
+Overview</b>
 10.18154/RWTH-2023-08502

 This repository contains the raw data and R script necessary to reproduce the results presented in Chapter 5 of my doctoral thesis.
 This chapter investigates the long-term development of spider diversity in field margins within intensively used agricultural landscapes in Western Germany.